Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 process verifies the user's identity before allowing them access to a specific location, such as a building or a room.
-Once the user's identification has been verified, the system grants access and logs the user's entry and exit times for that particular location.
-This allows for accurate tracking of user movement and maintains security by ensuring that only authorised personnel are granted access to restricted areas
+Once the user's identification has been verified, the system grants access and logs the user's entry and exit times for that location.
+This allows for accurate tracking of user movement and maintains security by ensuring that only authorised personnel are granted access to restricted areas.

 ## Software Development Process